SelamHemanth/Infobell_Training/22-4-2024/README.md

 ---
 	$ make menuconfig  or make qconfig   or make xconfig
 ---
- Note: By default it compile for X86-Arch .
+ **Note**: By default it compile for X86-Arch .
 If you want to compile for other architectures.
 Use this option
----
 		$ make ARCH=./arch/<type of arch>
-       Optional steps to remove some errors
+       Optional steps to remove some errors scripts/config --disable SYSTEM_TRUSTED_KEYS scripts/config --disable SYSTEM_REVOCATION_KEYS
----
-  		scripts/config --disable SYSTEM_TRUSTED_KEYS
-  		scripts/config --disable SYSTEM_REVOCATION_KEYS
   		scripts/config --disable  CONFIG_DEBUG_INFO_BTF